starling021/AndroSpyhf/README.md

 An Android RAT that written in completely C# by me (qH0sT a.k.a Sagopa K)

+I will be AFK again for 1 month, don't open the issue (:

 +How can I build a Client?
 - https://www.youtube.com/watch?v=3LEegvEp8_E  (thanks to AndroTricks for this video)